Risks and Returns of Uniswap V3 Liquidity Providers: Real-World Measurements

 \subsection{Performance Statistics of Liquidity Positions}

 We continue the analysis with an investigation of the performance of individual liquidity positions in six Uniswap V3 pools: USDC-WETH (f$\in$\{0.05\%,0.3\%\}), WBTC-WETH (f$\in$\{0.05\%,0.3\%\}) and DAI-USDC (f$\in$\{0.05\%,0.01\%\}).
-These pools include both the pools with the highest volume as well as highest liquidity on Uniswap V3~\cite{2021uniswap}.
-Further, we choose to include all fee tiers of a given pair if the tier holds significant liquidity, allowing for additional comparisons.
-Throughout this section, we analyze all liquidity positions with an initial liquidity deposit in excess of US\$ 0.0001, as smaller positions can lead to erroneous returns due to the finite precision of ERC-20 tokens.
+These pools include those with the highest volume as well as those with the highest liquidity on Uniswap V3~\cite{2021uniswap}.
+Further, we include all fee tiers of a given pair if the tier holds significant liquidity, allowing for additional comparisons.
+Throughout this section, we analyze all liquidity positions with a liquidity deposit in excess of US\$ 0.0001.
+Smaller positions can lead to erroneous returns due to the finite precision of ERC-20 tokens.

 In Figure~\ref{fig:returnpositionsize}, we plot the mean daily return as well as the width of the position's price range for all liquidity positions that were active for at least a day.
 Note that we calculate a position's daily return according to Equation~\ref{eq:return} at the end of each whole day during the position lifetime.
 A position's width represents a position's price range: the larger the width, the larger the price range.
 While vastly different patterns appear for normal pairs and stable pairs, we observe similar patterns within a category.
 Figure~\ref{fig:returnpositionsizenormal} shows the average daily return and position width of individual liquidity positions for the normal pairs.
 We notice that the magnitude of the mean daily returns can be significantly larger for small position widths than for large position widths, consistent with our prediction in Section~\ref{sec:return}.
 While the magnitude of the mean daily returns is significantly larger for small position widths, liquidity positions exhibit both positive and negative returns.
 The magnitude of the mean daily returns tends to be smaller in the slightly less price volatile WBTC-WETH pair pools, as well as in the respective pools with the smaller fee.
 In particular, we want to point out that there are a few liquidity positions with daily returns of around -20\% in the USDC-WETH pools.
 These positions were only active for a little longer than a day in mid-May of 2021.
 During this time, the price of Ether dropped by around 30\% on a single day~\cite{2022ethusdt}.
 For large price ranges the mean daily returns are very close to zero.
 Thus, liquidity providers can earn significant returns with small width liquidity positions in normal pairs, but at the same time, the risks are higher.
 Choosing larger liquidity positions minimizes risks, but the mean daily returns are unlikely to be significant.